libp2p/docs/content/concepts/hole-punching.md

 use a technique called hole punching to establish connections with non-public nodes.

-Each node connects to an unrestricted third-party server and shares its external and internal address and port information.
+Each node connects to a Relay server and shares its external and internal address and port information.
 The server temporarily stores the node's information and relays each node's information to the other.
 Clients can use this information to establish direct connections with each other.

 Take two nodes, `A` and `B`, that would like the dial each other: